 Preventing exposure to bed bugs while staying in a hotel room is difficult to say the least.
 A huge percentage of hotel rooms across the world are infested with bed bugs.
 Hotels fight a constant battle against bed bugs because when an infestation is found in a hotel room and it is rectified, the next guest may bring them right back in.
 The reputation of a hotel is paramount to their public image and with the prolific use of social media and review sites readily available to the general public, hotels face immediate and ruthless judgement by patrons that find bed bugs in their hotel room.
 It is for this reason that we will see the hotel industry continue to wage an all-out battle against the influx of bed bugs into their establishments.

-As we’ve mentioned before, a visual inspection can only go so far and is far from comprehensive.
+As we have mentioned before, a visual inspection can only go so far and is far from comprehensive.
 You may actually have bed bugs in your hotel room even after not finding any during your initial inspection.
-Fine, it can happen… Here are some tips on bed bug prevention while living in your hotel room…
+Fine, it can happen… Here are some tips on bed bug prevention while living in your hotel room.

 Many people are exposed to bed bugs while taking some form of transit.
 Public transit of any kind produces bed bug prevention risks that are somewhat unique.